Geta/Tags/README.md

-Geta Tags for EPiServer CMS
+Geta Tags for EPiServer
 ====
 ## What is Geta Tags?

-Geta Tags is library that adds tagging functionality to EPiServer Pages.
+Geta Tags is library that adds tagging functionality to EPiServer content.

 ## How to get started?